Master’s and Doctoral Degree-Seeking Applicants

 Regular degree-seeking admission, for most programs, may be granted if applicants:

-1. the last 60 semester hours of undergraduate work before the bachelor's degree at an accredited four-year institution,
+1. undergraduate work before the bachelor's degree at an accredited four-year institution,

-3. the last 60 semester hours of undergraduate work, including those on a second baccalaureate degree.
+3. undergraduate work, including those on a second baccalaureate degree.
 (This is the only circumstance in which undergraduate credit hours taken beyond the first baccalaureate degree are used in admission evaluation.)

 2. and meet program specific requirements as designated on the program's catalog or web page.